ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 ## Expected Output

-This project invites you to implement a number comparison program called `average`.
+This project invites you to implement a number comparison program called `converter`.
 The program accepts through its command-line a file that contains integer values encoded as text.
-If you run the program with the command `poetry run average --dir input --file numbers.txt` it produces this output:
+If you run the program with the command `poetry run converter --dir input --file numbers.txt` it produces this output:

 ```
-😃 Computing the average of numbers in a file called input/numbers.txt!
+😃 Computing the converter of numbers in a file called input/numbers.txt!

 😉 Phew, that was hard work!

-✨ The average of the input values is -0.95
+✨ The converter of the input values is -0.95
 ```

-Although this example shows the `average` program performing its computation with the `numbers.txt` file in the `input` directory, it should work in a general-purpose fashion for any text file that contains integer numbers aligned in a single row like:
+Although this example shows the `converter` program performing its computation with the `numbers.txt` file in the `input` directory, it should work in a general-purpose fashion for any text file that contains integer numbers aligned in a single row like: